 Ischemic Stroke Risk Assessment

 The data was analyzed to find which aspects present in the collected datasets had the highest impact on the ischemic stroke risk.
-This was an iterative process in collaboration with multiple medical doctors and researchers, leading to the election of more that two hundreds prospective features which were then engineered and gave a base for the feature selection process.
+This was an iterative process in collaboration with multiple medical doctors and researchers, leading to the election of more than two hundred prospective features which were then engineered and gave a base for the feature selection process.

-During a model selection phase several models were evaluated, e.g., XGBoost, SVM, Random Forest, Neural Network.
-Area under the ROC Curve was used as a performance metric, because the data was unbalanced.
+During a model selection phase, several models were evaluated, e.g., XGBoost, SVM, Random Forest, Neural Network.
+The area under the ROC curve was used as a performance metric because the data was unbalanced.
 The best result of 0.86 was achieved by a Neural Network consisting of three hidden layers 32 neurons each.
-The model was deployed and served as a REST API within a docker container, what enabled horizontal scalability of the solution.
+The model was deployed and served as a REST API within a docker container, which enabled horizontal scalability of the solution.